 I like to use a bullet journal to stay organized.
 I’m told this system is intimidating, and I know it’s not for everyone, but keep in mind that it doesn’t have to be super fancy (unless you want it to be).
 It’s really just a planner that you can adjust for your week-by-week needs.
-My bullet journal pages range from minor works of art (usually at the beginning of the semester) to barely legible scribbles (finals season).
+My bullet journal pages during my UBC days ranged from minor works of art (usually at the beginning of the term) to barely legible scribbles (finals season).

 Stay on track

 As painful as it may be, turn your phone off while you’re studying.
 It’s amazing how much you can get done when you don’t have a rectangle of infinite knowledge buzzing away on your desk.

-If you’re using a computer to study, StayFocusd is a chrome extension that limits the total amount of time you can spend on time-wasting sites (which you pick yourself - I have Facebook, Youtube, and Buzzfeed blocked after 45 minutes).
+If you’re using a computer to study, StayFocusd is a chrome extension that limits the total amount of time you can spend on time-wasting sites (which you pick yourself—I have Facebook, Youtube, and Reddit blocked after 45 minutes).

 It’s also easier to concentrate if you schedule in breaks.
-Since I’m an Arts student, I usually space these out by number of pages read or words written, but you could also just take a break every half hour.
+Since I was an Arts student, I usually spaced these out by number of pages read or words written, but you could also just take a break every half hour.
 EyeCare reminds you to look away from your screen, move around, and/or have a snack at regular intervals.

 You are not the same kind of learner as me, or your best friend, or that guy who sits next to you in PSYC 101 who shows up to class in pyjamas.